gillimo/research-agent/docs/tickets.md

 - [x] UAT57: Prompt-text waits
   Allow steps to wait for specific prompt text using prompt events.
   Acceptance: scenarios can wait on "You:" or approval prompts without stdout scraping.
+- [x] UAT58: Update scenarios to prompt waits
+  Replace stdout-based prompt waits with `wait_for_prompt` in default UAT scenarios.
+  Acceptance: scenarios rely on prompt events for readiness checks.
+- [x] UAT59: Advance prompt cursor on initial approval
+  Use prompt-event waits for the first approval so later waits don’t match stale prompts.
+  Acceptance: follow-up questions wait for the correct approval prompt.

 P20a ?
 UAT harness stability (task breakdown)
 - [x] UAT6a: Ensure socket inputs are accepted